-Take a deep breath and set yourself up for success by creating a safe, open and comfortable space for to start talking with your son or daughter.
+Take a deep breath and set yourself up for success by creating a safe, open and comfortable space to talk.

-- Get on his level, literally.
-If your child is sitting you want to be sitting as well.
+- Get on their level, literally.
+If your child is sitting, you want to be sitting as well.

-- Turn off all smartphones and don’t allow any interruptions while you’re talking.
+- Turn off phones and step away from other distractions.
+Avoid interruptions while you’re talking.

 - Try to put any panic or anger aside.
-If you’re anxious, find a way calm yourself (take a walk, meditate) beforehand, like taking a walk or speaking with a friend for emotional support.
+If you’re anxious, find a way calm yourself beforehand, like taking a walk or speaking with a friend for emotional support.

 As angry or frustrated as you feel, keep reminding yourself to speak and listen from a place of love, support and concern.

-- Stay calm.
-Try to stay as relaxed as possible throughout the conversation.
+- Try to stay as calm and relaxed as possible throughout the conversation.

-- Keep focused.
-Try your best not to overreact to what has already happened.
+- Avoid overreacting to what has already happened.
 Instead, focus on what you want for your child in the future.

 - Watch your voice.
 You may want to scream and yell, but it’s important to maintain the calm and avoid pushing your child away.